Marla Runyan

-Marla Lee Runyan (married name Lonergan; born January 4, 1969) is an American track and field athlete, road runner and marathon runner who is legally blind.
-She is a three-time national champion in the women's 5000 metres.
+Marla Lee Runyan (married name Lonergan; born January 4, 1969) is an American track and field athlete, road runner, and cyclist who is legally blind.
+She is a six-time Paralympic medalist in track and field, two-time Olympian in track and field, and Paralympian in para-cycling.
+She was the first legally blind athlete to compete in the Olympics and is the only American to compete in both the Olympics and Paralympics.

+Runyan's accomplishments include three back-to-back national titles in the 5,000 meters and top American finishes at multiple World Marathon Majors.
+She formerly held the American records in the 800m event of the heptathlon and 20k road race, as well as the highest American woman finish in the 1500 meters at the Olympics.
+She currently holds numerous para-athletics world and national records in sprint, long distance, and field events.

 Early life and education

 Runyan was born in Santa Maria, California.
 After graduating from Camarillo High School in 1987, she went on to study at San Diego State University, where she began competing in several sporting events: the heptathlon, 200-meter dash, high jump, shot put, 100-meter hurdles, long jump, javelin throw and the 800-meter run.
 In 1994 she received her master's degree in Education of Deafblind Children.
+In 2025, Runyan earned a Juris Doctor degree from Syracuse University Law School.

 Career

-1992 Summer Paralympics
+1992: Paralympics

 Runyan won four gold medals at the 1992 Summer Paralympics in the long jump and the 100, 200, and 400 meter races.
-She also competed in cycling at those games.
+She also placed fifth in the mixed road tandem open cycling event.

-1996 Olympic trials and Paralympics
+1996: Olympic Trials and Paralympics

-She attempted to qualify for the "Able Bodied" Olympics at the 1996 U. S. Olympic Trials, finishing 10th in the Heptathlon.
+She attempted to qualify for the Olympics at the 1996 U. S. Olympic Trials, finishing 10th in the Heptathlon.
 While failing to qualify, she ran the 800 meters in 2:04.60, a heptathlon-800m American record.
-This success convinced her to try distance running.

 At the 1996 Paralympics in Atlanta, she took silver in the shot put and gold in the pentathlon.

-1999 Pan American Games and 2000 Summer Olympics
+1999: Pan American Games and World Championships

-Her career as a world-class runner in able-bodied events began in 1999 at the Pan American Games in Winnipeg, where she won Gold in the 1,500-meter race and was ranked second in the United States in that event in 1999 by Track and Field News.
-The next year, she placed eighth in the 1,500-meter in the 2000 Sydney Olympics, making Runyan the first legally blind athlete to compete in the Olympics and the highest finish by an American woman in that event.
+Her career as a world-class runner in able-bodied events began at the 1999 Pan American Games in Winnipeg, where she won Gold in the 1,500-meter race and was ranked second in the United States in that event in 1999 by Track and Field News.

-Success at National Championships, release of autobiography

-By 2001 she won her first of three consecutive 5000 metre National Championships.
-She also released her autobiography "No Finish Line: My Life As I See It" In 2002, she added the road 5K and 10K National Championships, and married her coach, Matt Lonergan.
+She placed 10th in the 1,500-meter race at the 1999 World Championships in Athletics.

+2000: National indoor title and Olympics

+She won 3,000-meter race at the 2000 USA Indoor Track and Field Championships.

+She placed eighth in the 1,500-meter in the 2000 Sydney Olympics, making Runyan the first legally blind athlete to compete in the Olympics and the highest finish by an American woman in that event.